s-titoo/bloggger/DEPENDENCIES.md

 1. Add a Redis queue to your app:
 	- `heroku addons:create heroku-redis:hobby-dev`
 	- Redis url will be assigned to `REDIS_URL` env variable (the same we use in our app)
-	- Once you finish deployment use command to start the worker: `heroku ps:scale worker=1`
 1. Set-up environment variables:
 	- `heroku config:set`
 	- Required: